 If you’re an iOS Pacer user in the US, UK, Canada, Australia, or South Korea, you would have seen the Step With Refugees challenge in your challenge list (assuming you read this before Dec 18th, 2019).
 Click the “Join” button to join directly, or click anywhere else on the challenge card for more details.

 The UNHCR would like to reach out to you with more information on the 2 Billion Kilometers to Safety campaign and efforts to help refugees like Alin around the world.
 To join the challenge, you’ll need to click “Yes” when asked to allow the UNHCR to contact you via email.

 Clicking “Yes” means that Pacer will provide your Pacer registered email to the UNHCR so that they can contact you in the future.
 If you don’t wish to be contacted by UNHCR, please click “No.” We’ll be offering other unique challenges in the future that don’t require this step, so please stay tuned.

 Clicking on the challenge card takes you to the challenge homepage, with additional information on the challenge.
 You can click for challenge details, or join from this page.

 Join the UNHCR: Step With Refugees Challenge Group!

 You can join the UNHCR: Step with Refugees Challenge Group directly from the challenge page.
 Simply click the “Sponsoring Group” tab below the challenge information to join.
-You can also join by clicking this link to join the challenge directly.

 We’ll be posting information on the challenge and UNHCR as well as stories of actual displaced persons who’ve been forced to walk dozens or hundreds of kilometers to reach safety.